Alfresco/docs-alfresco/process-automation/latest/model/connectors/twilio.md

 The Twilio connector is displayed on the process diagram with the Twilio logo.

+> **Important**: The TWilio connector requires a Twilio account to use.
+This account is separate to the Alfresco hosted environment and should be created and managed by customers.

 ## Send SMS

 The **SEND_SMS** action is used by the Twilio connector to send an SMS message.